-The number one benefit of using a weed killer is its ease of use compared to the traditional way of eliminating weed.
-The act of physically removing weed is a very strenuous task.
-The traditional way requires you to get down on both knees and get your hands dirty, whereas a weed killer provides you with an easy-to-apply chemical that eliminates weed and kills any unwanted vegetation.
+The number one benefit of using a weed killer is its ease of use compared to pulling weeds.
+Physically removing weeds is very strenuous; you’ll need to get down on both knees and get your hands dirty.
+Weed killer provides an easy-to-apply chemical that eliminates weeds and kills unwanted vegetation.

 Lastly, a weed killer opens doors to so many economic benefits, especially for farmers.
-When herbicides cut weeds, it decreases the weed control cost by a lot.
+When herbicides effectively kill off weeds, it dramatically decreases weed control costs.
 In addition, a struggling economy will find that the use of weed killers can boost economic status.

 With a weed killer, I can easily enjoy an aesthetically pleasing lawn without any worry that weeds may pop up anytime.
 I no longer have to constantly check if there are growing weeds in my backyard because, with herbicides, I can eliminate this chore without sacrificing much.

 If you’re looking for more information on how to spray weed killer on those annoying weeds, check out The Lawn Care Nut’s video.